jeffknupp/blog/in_progress/open_source.md

 Most of the contents are straightforward and could be gleaned from the `setuptools` documentation, so I'll only touch on the "interesting" parts.
-`find_version` and `long_description` (taken from the `setup.py` of other
-projects, though I can't remember which ones) reduce the amount of boilerplate code we need to write.
+Using `sandman.__version__` and the method of getting `long_description` (taken from the `setup.py` of other projects, though I can't remember which ones) reduce the amount of boilerplate code we need to write.
 Instead of maintaining the project's version in three places (`setup.py`, the package itself via `package.__version__`, and the documentation), we can always use the package's version to populate the `version` parameter in `setup`.

-`long_description` is the reStructured Text-formatted document used by PyPI as the description on your project's PyPI page.
-As there is another file, `README.md` with almost the exact same content, I use [pandoc](http://johnmacfarlane.net/pandoc/) to automatically convert `README.md` to `README.rst`.
+`long_description` is the document used by PyPI as the description on your project's PyPI page.
+As there is another file, `README.md` with almost the exact same content, I use [pandoc](http://johnmacfarlane.net/pandoc/) to automatically generate `README.rst` from `README.md`.
 Thus, we can simply `read` the file `README.rst` and use that as the value for `long_description`.

-py.test (discussed below) has a special entry to allow `python setup.py test` to work correctly.
+py.test (discussed below) has a special entry (`class PyTest`) to allow `python setup.py test` to work correctly.
 That code snippet was taken directly from the `py.test` documentation.

+Everything else is in the file is simply setting values for the `setup` parameters described in the documentation.

 ## Source Control With Git, Project Management with GitHub

-In "Starting a Django Project The Right Way," I suggest either git and mercurial for version control.
+In ["Starting a Django Project The Right Way,"](http://www.jeffknupp.com/blog/2012/10/24/starting-a-django-14-project-the-right-way/) I suggest either git or mercurial for version control.
 For a project meant to be both shared and contributed to, there's really only one choice: git.
 In fact, I'll go so far as to say that not only is the use of git necessary, you'll also need to use [GitHub](http://www.github.com) to maintain your project if you want people to